sasquatch678/A-Painted-World---Remastered/Gameplay/Magic.md

 #### Spell Improvements

-Burden spells are pretty much useless for the player.
+- Burden spells are pretty much useless for the player.
 Now when burden spells (not custom spells) are cast on an enemy it will root them to the spot for a few seconds while they deal with the sudden weight increase.
 It ranges from 1-5 seconds based on alteration skill.
-This provides slight offensive capability until you can use the force spells.<br/>
+This provides slight offensive capability until you can use the force spells.
-Feather effects now protect you against fall damage.
-Note that this protection is negated if burden effects are active.<br/>
+- Feather effects now protect you against fall damage.
+Note that this protection is negated if burden effects are active.
-Waterbreathing effects provide a small boost to swimming speed during its effect.<br/>
+- Waterbreathing effects provide a small boost to swimming speed during its effect.
-Elemental shield effects including custom spells now cause small amounts of AOE damage per second in melee combat.
+- Elemental shield effects including custom spells now cause small amounts of AOE damage per second in melee combat.
 This affects both yourself and enemies.
-This damage scales with your resistance to element and alteration skill, although there is a hard cap of 10 per second to avoid it being overpowered.<br/>
+This damage scales with your resistance to element and alteration skill, although there is a hard cap of 10 per second to avoid it being overpowered.

 #### Levitation
 While levitating, you lose 10 magicka per second.
 When you run out of magicka, levitation is dispelled.
 You can recast Levitation to dispel it early.